 Is there a contract or any hidden fees?

-There is no contract unless you opt for the Apple Watch, which requires a two-year term for the financing of the watch itself.
-The other plans have no hidden fees.
+LivingWell Companion is offered with both one-year term and no-term contracts.
+TELUS Health Companion on Apple Watch requires a two-year term for the financing of the watch itself.
+The plans have no hidden fees.

 Do I need a phone line to use the system?